“I can’t get to sleep.

 So, how does mindfulness help?

-Well, mindfulness works at two levels: first, by lowering base, or chronic levels of anxiety and stress, and secondly, by managing the impact of additional, acute, event-based mental upsets.
+Mindfulness works on two levels: first, by lowering base or chronic levels of anxiety and stress and, secondly, by managing the impact of additional, acute, event-based mental upsets.

-According to Dr. Shauna Shapiro—in her new book, Rewire Your Mind—the most important discovery of 20th-century neuroscience is our brain’s neuroplasticity.
+According to Dr. Shauna Shapiro in her new book, Rewire Your Mind (2020), the most important discovery of 20th-century neuroscience is our brain’s neuroplasticity.
 At any age, the brain can rewrite itself and its connections, and you get to choose how you want to grow.

 Learning how to be less anxious and better able to handle stress will improve your ability to switch off and sleep (Hu, Visser, & Kaiser, 2019).

-Maintaining an underlying threshold of mindfulness, along with being able to handle upset, will help us protect our sleep from disruption.
+Maintaining an underlying threshold of mindfulness and being able to handle upset will help us protect our sleep from disruption.

 4 Scientifically Proven Benefits of Meditating Before Sleep